occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 A json schema describing a complete Occurrent CloudEvent, as it will be persisted to a MongoDB collection, can be found [here](https://github.com/johanhaleby/occurrent/blob/master/cloudevents-schema-occurrent.json)
 (a "raw" cloud event json schema can be found [here](https://github.com/tsurdilo/cloudevents-schema-vscode/blob/master/schemas/cloudevents-schema.json) for comparison).

-Note that MongoDB will automatically add an [_id](https://docs.mongodb.com/manual/reference/method/ObjectId/) field (which is not used by Occurrent).
+Note that MongoDB will automatically add an [\_id](https://docs.mongodb.com/manual/reference/method/ObjectId/) field (which is not used by Occurrent).
-The reason why the CloudEvent `id` property is not stored as `_id` in MongoDB is that the `id` of a CloudEvent is not globally unique!
+The reason why the CloudEvent `id` attribute is not stored as `_id` in MongoDB is that the `id` of a CloudEvent is not globally unique!
 The combination of `id` and `source` is a globally unique CloudEvent.
 Note also that `_id` will _not_ be included a `CloudEvent` when read from an `EventStore`.

 Here's an example of what you can expect to see the "events" collection when storing events in an `EventStore` backed by MongoDB